ethereumjs/ethereumjs-monorepo/README.md

 ### Package scripts — run from `./packages/<name>`

+ **⚠️ Important: if you run `npm install` from the package directory, it will remove all links to the local packages, pulling all dependencies from npm.**

 There's a set of rather standardized commands you will find in each package of this repository.

 #### `npm run build`